fvettore/kvmbackupjobs/README.md

 # kvmbackupjobs
-Simple script for executing VMs backup jobs on KVM cluster environment.
+Simple script for executing VMs backup jobs on KVM cluster or single host environment.

 Create backup JOBs with thin provisioned full and incremental or differential backups of your kvm/qemu virtual machines using the latest changed block tracking features.